 The British Psychological Society also commented on this area, saying that it was important to define the field of psychotherapy and counselling without restricting practice.
-A number of respondents said that it would be important to take into account that other, sometimes already regulated professionals, practise psychotherapy or counselling or use psychotherapy or counselling as part of their practice, a point also made by other respondents.
+A number of respondents said that it would be important to take into account that other, sometimes already regulated professionals, practise psychotherapy or counselling or use psychotherapy or counselling as part of their practice.